 Alan: “this case is not going to be solved based on forensic evidence, this case is going to be solved by loose lips, somebody is going to talk about something.”

-The experts were not referring to the Del Group as the drug cartel.
-The “drug cartel” supplied the Del group with the cocaine.
-The drug cartel would have no idea who Lindsay was.
-The Del group were the people on the hook to the drug cartel, not Lindsay.
 The Del group had a serious motive to want Lindsay dead if they believed Lindsay snitched on Erickson.
 Lindsay was in Calgary weeks before Erickson was busted.
-The Del group lost millions and millions in revenue.
+The Del group lost millions in revenue.
 Lindsay’s best friend worked in Lindsay’s office and the friend was in a relationship with a member of the Del group.
 Lindsay knew the Del group personally.
 Lindsay’s friend abandoned her job without explanation after Lindsay was murdered.
 The investigators have participated in two TV shows (Dateline and Crime watch Daily).
-The only theory they discuss is the Calgary drug bust link. ) The Del group and Lindsay’s best friend have never cooperated with the authorities or agreed to a polygraph exam.
+The only theory they have openly discussed is the Calgary drug bust link. ) The Del group and Lindsay’s best friend have never cooperated with the authorities or agreed to a polygraph exam.
 The Zailo’s did.
-Some members of the Del group confronted Jason and demanded to know what he saw when he arrived at the DeSousa property.
+It was reported that some members of the Del group confronted Jason and demanded to know what he saw when he arrived at the DeSousa property.
 The group knew Jason saw the killers.

 Jason was cleared in 2009 prior to Dateline.
-The A.C.F. want you to believe their spin that the Zailo’s were only cleared after Dateline aired because they were the only ones with a motive.
-That is just fabricated junk.
-Ignore it.
+The conspiracy theorists want you to believe their spin that the Zailo’s were only cleared after Dateline aired because they were the only ones with a motive.
 The SP held a news conference in September 2010 because of all the rumours about Jason and his family.
-The A.C.F./ dateline viewers are still talking about the same rumours eight years later.
-All they do is spin stories, fabricate information and omit the real facts shared by the SP.
-The only people who take any interest in what the A.C.F. have to say is American YouTubers who have no credentials of any sort.
-The YouTubers publish gossip videos in hopes of gaining new channel subscribers.
-It’s a popularity contest.
-I think the A.C.F. are having a hard time accepting that the Zailo’s didn’t do it.
 Sgt.
 Jantzen said most of the tips were from viewers of the Dateline program with “suggestions and theories” that have already been RULED OUT by police.
 “Many of these theories and suggested avenues of investigation are REDUNDANT in nature,” Sgt.
-Jantzen said. ” No matter what the respected experts and police say, the A.C.F. will continue to spin and fabricate.
-That’s just who they are.
+Jantzen said. ”

 Speculation about the killing of a Victoria real estate agent has prompted police to hold an extraordinary news conference to quell rumours about the involvement of the victim’s boyfriend and his family.